Luganodes/pectra-cli/README.md

 ### Switch Validators

 Updates deposit credentials for the validators specified in `config.json` under the `switch` section.
+You can switch up to 200 validators in a single batch.

 ```bash
 ./pectra-cli switch config.json
 ```
+⚠️ Do not switch a validator that has already been switched — the transaction will succeed but the switch won't take effect, wasting gas. <br><br>

 ### Consolidate Validators

 Consolidates funds from `sourceValidators` to `targetValidator` as specified in `config.json` under the `consolidate` section.
+You can consolidate from up to 63 source validators into one target validator.

 ```bash
 ./pectra-cli consolidate config.json
 ```
+⚠️ Do not use exited validators as source or target — transactions will succeed but consolidation won't occur, wasting gas.<br><br>

 ### Execution Layer (EL) Exit

 Performs partial or full exits for validators specified in `config.json` under the `elExit` section.
+You can exit up to 200 validators in a single batch.

 ```bash
 ./pectra-cli el-exit config.json
 ```
+⚠️ Do not attempt to exit a validator that has already exited — the transaction will succeed but no exit will occur, wasting gas. <br><br>

 ## 📝 Important Notes